Mass Varying Neutrinos in Supernovae: Neutrino Oscillation and Supernova Neutrino Spectrum

-Such oscillations must be treated considering that both neutrino and anti-neutrino conversion can be resonantly enhanced in matter, the so-called Mikheyev-Smirnov-Wolfenstein (MSW) phenomena~\cite{msw}.
-Nevertheless, for a convenient choice of the squared mass difference in vacuum, which we will denote $\Delta m^2_0$, we are allowed to neglect the conversion to sterile neutrinos in the inner core, for all values of the mixing angles we considered~\cite{Kainulainen:1990bn}.
-Furthermore, this same choice of the $\Delta m^2_0$ parameters allow neglecting $\nu-\nu$ forward-scattering contribution to the weak potentials in first approximation after neutrinos have escaped from the inner core of the star\footnote{ Recently issues of self neutrino interactions, in the time we are considering (for the cooling stage), were discussed by A. Friedland in \cite{friedland}.}
+Such oscillations must be treated considering that both neutrino and anti-neutrino conversion can be resonantly enhanced in matter, the so-called Mikheyev-Smirnov-Wolfenstein (MSW) phenomenon~\cite{msw}.
+Nevertheless, for a convenient choice of the squared mass difference in vacuum, we are allowed to neglect the conversion to sterile neutrinos in the inner core, for all values of the mixing angles we considered~\cite{Kainulainen:1990bn}.
+We will assume therefore that $1 \mbox{eV}^2<\Delta m^2_0<10^4 \mbox{eV}^2$, always positive.
+Consequently, neutrinos carrying tens of MeV of energy will not suffer any resonance, since the core matter density is approximately 10$^{14}$~g/cm$^3$.
+Then the electronic potential is so high that no resonance will occur for any mixing angle inside the core.
+Furthermore, one neglects $\nu-\nu$ forward-scattering contribution to the weak potentials in first approximation after neutrinos have escaped from the inner core of the star.
+Recently, issues of self neutrino interactions were discussed considering three families by Dasgupta~\cite{amol} and Friedland~\cite{friedland}.
+An analysis of self neutrino interactions considering two families was done in~\cite{duan,dasgupta}.

-The equation which governs the flavor neutrino eigenstates evolution along their trajectory inside the supernova can be written as:
+The equation which governs the flavor neutrino eigenstates evolution along their trajectory inside the supernova can be written as: where and